Wes Bentley biography

 videographer in American Beauty that caught the attention of Hollywood.
 The film, which won

 the Golden Globe for Best Drama and starred Kevin Spacey and Annette Bening, was well-received

 by critics and the public alike.
 He followed it up with Kingdom Come, an epic love story set

 during the California Gold Rush and directed by Michael Winterbottom.
 Other cast members

 include Milla Jovovich, Nastassja Kinski, Peter Mullan, and Sarah Polley.
 A subsequent

 project, Soul Survivors, was a "really interesting thriller," enthused Bentley.
 "I play a very smart guy who's going to Harvard, but he's obsessed with this girl and gets caught up with that."

 Bentley played Heath Ledger's best friend in the epic The Four Feathers (2002), a soccer player in The Game of Their Lives (2005) opposite Gerard Butler and Adleman Lusk in Jonah Hex (2010) opposite Josh Brolin.
 He also appearred in the 2012 film The Hunger Games alongside Jennifer Lawrence, Josh Hutcherson, Liam Hemsworth, Donald Sutherland, and several other big names.
-Most recently, he starred in Interstellar (2015) and Welcome to Me (2015) and Pete's Dragon (2016).
+Most recently, he starred in Interstellar (2015), Welcome to Me (2015) and Pete's Dragon (2016).